Tutorial: Create and manage a VPN gateway by using the Azure portal

 View the public IP address

-To see additional information about the public IP address object, select the name/IP address link next to Public IP address.
+To see more information about the public IP address object, select the name/IP address link next to Public IP address.

 Resize a gateway SKU

-There are specific rules regarding resizing vs. changing a gateway SKU.
-In this section, we'll resize the SKU.
-For more information, see Gateway settings - resizing and changing SKUs.
+There are specific rules for resizing versus changing a gateway SKU.
+In this section, you resize the SKU.
+For more information, see Resize or change gateway SKUs.

 Go to the Configuration page for your virtual network gateway.

-On the right side of the page, click the dropdown arrow to show the available gateway SKUs.
+On the right side of the page, select the dropdown arrow to show a list of available SKUs.

 Reset a gateway